 Group A streptococcus infections of the skin or other parts of the body rarely trigger rheumatic fever.

-Factors that can increase the risk of rheumatic fever include:
+Things that may increase the risk of rheumatic fever include:

-- Family history.
-Some people carry a gene or genes that might make them more likely to develop rheumatic fever.
+- Genes.
+Some people have one or more genes that might make them more likely to develop rheumatic fever.

-- Type of strep bacteria.
+- Specific type of strep bacteria.
 Certain strains of strep bacteria are more likely to contribute to rheumatic fever than are other strains.

 - Environmental factors.
-A greater risk of rheumatic fever is associated with overcrowding, poor sanitation and other conditions that can easily result in the rapid transmission or multiple exposures to strep bacteria.
+A greater risk of rheumatic fever is associated with overcrowding, poor sanitation and other conditions that can cause strep bacteria to easily spread among many people.

 Inflammation caused by rheumatic fever can last a few weeks to several months.
-In some cases, the inflammation causes long-term complications.
+For some people, the inflammation causes long-term complications.

 - Damage to heart muscle.
 The inflammation associated with rheumatic fever can weaken the heart muscle, affecting its ability to pump.

-Damage to the mitral valve, other heart valves or other heart tissues can cause problems with the heart later in life.
-Resulting conditions can include:
+Damage to the heart valves or other heart tissues can lead to irregular, chaotic heartbeats (atrial fibrillation) or heart failure later in life.

-The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly with a full course of appropriate antibiotics.
+The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly and completely with a full course of appropriate antibiotics.